web-infra-dev/rsbuild/packages/document/docs/en/config/tools/babel.md

 Please note the limitations of `tools.babel` in the following usage scenarios:

 - Rspack scenario: When using Rspack as the bundler, using the `tools.babel` option will significantly slow down the Rspack's build speed.
 This is because Rspack defaults to using SWC for compilation, and configuring Babel will cause the code to be compiled twice, resulting in additional compilation overhead.
-- webpack + SWC scenario: When using webpack as the bundler, if you use Builder's SWC plugin for code compilation, the `tools.babel` option will not take effect.
+- webpack + SWC scenario: When using webpack as the bundler, if you use Rsbuild's SWC plugin for code compilation, the `tools.babel` option will not take effect.

 ### Function Type